FAQs

 Three new state laws set by population size took effect (SB840, SB2477, SB15).
 Each of these fundamentally changed how housing development works in Texas's biggest cities.
 The state now has local zoning control.
 If you live in Dallas, Houston, Austin, San Antonio, Fort Worth, or about 15 other major cities, your neighborhood and city are to abide by these new regulations.

 The other State of Texas zoning law that took effect on 9/1/2025 is HB24 which is statewide; it is NOT specific to population.
 It changes the way residents can protest rezoning for new housing and allows cities to add zoning districts and/or changes more quickly to build housing (the term is “residential” unlike SB840/SB2477 which specify “3 or more units and/or mixed-use residential with 65% housing units).
+City of Austin allows developers to build a 100% commercial building and a 100% multifamily building on the same parcel as its interpretation of “mixed use” - this seems unique.

 Which cities are affected?